Henkoglobin/lazylualinq/README.md

 ### `linq:batchValues`

 Creates a sequence of tables containing the specified number of values each, with a trailing batch containing any 'left over' values.
-Note that, other than (`linq:batch`)[#linqbatch], this creates _flat_ tables containing _only_ the values of the source sequence, the indices are _lost_.
+Note that, other than [`linq:batch`](#linqbatch), this creates _flat_ tables containing _only_ the values of the source sequence, the indices are _lost_.

 ```lua
 local seq = linq { "a", "b", "c" }:batchValues(2)